Follow Us:

 • Provide the final copy

-• Send a requisition of performance tests to be conducted with standards recommended by FDA.
+• Send a requisition of a device-specific list of performance tests to be conducted with standards recommended by the FDA.

-• Provide the confirmation of the performance tests to be conducted.
+• Confirm the list of performance tests recommended.

-• Share the performance study test reports of all recommended tests by the FDA.
+• Share the performance study test plan and reports of all recommended tests.

 2.9 Risk Management File